msamendinger/finops-toolkit/docs/README.md

 ---

-The FinOps toolkit is a collection of customizable scripts and Azure Resource Manager (ARM) templates used to deploy and manage FinOps solutions that automate and extend native Microsoft Cloud capabilities.
+The Microsoft FinOps toolkit is an open-source collection of customizable tools to help you adopt and implement FinOps capabilities that automate and extend native Microsoft Cloud capabilities.
 This includes:

-- Starter kits that help you get up and running with Cost Management.
+- Starter kits that help you get up and running.
 - Automation scripts to streamline cost management and optimization at scale.
 - Advanced solutions to facilitate building custom capabilities.